jeetsukumaran/DendroPy/README.rst

 Requirements and Installation
 =============================

-DendroPy 4.x runs under Python 3 (all versions > 3.1) and Python 2 (Python 2.7 only).
+The current version of DendroPy requires Python 3:

 You can install DendroPy by running::